Free Lunch for Gait Recognition: A Novel Relation Descriptor: Our Approach

 \section{Our Approach}

-In this work, we revisit the role of classifiers in the testing phase of gait recognition and thus propose a new gait descriptor.
-We find the well-trained weights in the classifier can be regarded as anchored gaits, and the relationship between the gait feature and the set of anchored gaits can be used as a discriminative descriptor.
-In this section, we first introduce our new pipeline of relation-based gait recognition and then explain the proposed relation descriptor and the way of its construction.
-Next, we thoroughly analyze two crucial challenges brought by RD, \ie, dimension expansion and shrinking, and introduce several proposed mechanisms to address them.
+In this work, we propose a new gait descriptor by revisiting the role of classifiers in the testing phase of gait recognition.
+We innovatively find the well-trained weights in the classifier can be regarded as gait anchors (GAs), and the relationship (logits) between the gait features and the set of gait anchors can be used as a discriminative descriptor.